RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 The final class that we discuss here is 'data.frame'.
 This looks like a spreadsheet and is commonly used to store the data that we will analyze.
 Formally, 'a data frame is a list of equal-length vectors' [@advancedr].
 It will have column and row names which we can see using `colnames()` and `rownames()`, although often the names of the rows are just numbers.

 To illustrate this, we use the 'ResumeNames' dataset from `AER` [@citeaer].
 This package can be installed in the same way as any other package from CRAN.
 This dataset comprises cross-sectional data about resume content, especially the name used on the resume, and associated information about whether the candidate received a call-back for 4,870 fictitious resumes.
 The dataset was created by @bertrand2004emily who sent fictitious resumes in response to job advertisements in Boston and Chicago that differed in whether the resume was assigned a 'very African American sounding name or a very White sounding name'.
-They found considerable discrimination whereby 'White names receive 50 percent more callbacks for interviews'.
+They found considerable discrimination whereby 'White names receive 50 percent more callbacks for interviews'. @hangartner2021monitoring generalize this using an online Swiss platform and find that immigrants and minority ethnic groups are contacted less by recruiters, as are women when the profession is men-dominated, and vice versa.

 ```r